 Tracking sales metrics can be complicated and frustrating.
-So if you’ve ever found yourself overwhelmed in trying to track your new deals and related sales pipeline metrics in the native tools like HubSpot, you can more easily track and visualize this data in Databox.
-For free.
+So if you’ve ever found yourself overwhelmed in trying to track your new deals and related sales pipeline metrics in the native tools like HubSpot, you can more easily track and visualize this data with these free Databox sales dashboards.

 Here are just some of the things you can learn about your HubSpot sales metrics with Databox visualizations:

 Deals created is the total number of deals created in a specified date range.
 Tracking Deals Created is helpful as it tells you all the deals created within your specified dates at one glance.